scastlara/NewIt/README.md

 - [ ] Implement User login view + template.
 - [ ] Implement a way to sign up in our application.
 - [ ] Create view + template for user settings (user management before this).
+- [ ] [ OPTIONAL ] Integrate Javascript word clouds for categories? news read by the user? search terms?
+- [ ] [ OPTIONAL ] Implement a way to add or request the addition of new RSS sources.
+- [ ] [ OPTIONAL ] Related news after reading one? that's machine learning ;)

 ## Github tips